trinerye/language_analytics_2024/assignment_5/readme.md

 ## About

 This project tracks the four assignments in this exam portfolio with ``Code Carbon``, evaluating how much CO2 (measured as kilograms of CO₂-equivalent) each assignment emits.
-The objective is to examine the environmental impact of each assignment and the portfolio as a whole.
+The objective is to examine the environmental impact of each assignment and the portfolio as a whole. *(See assignment description [here](https://github.com/CDS-AU-DK/cds-language/tree/main/assignments/assignment5))*

 The ``src`` directory contains one script: